 Genes & Genomes.
 For the possible palaeohexaploidy of Vitales, see Jaillon, Aury et al. (2007).
-However, it now seems that this genome triplication is widespread in eudicots and occured in the common ancestor of the [rosid + asterid] clade, or even in the immediate ancestor of the core eudicots as a whole; for further information, see the core eudicots.
-For genome synteny, transposition, etc., in this clade, see Woodhouse et al. (2011).
+However, it now seems that this genome triplication is widespread in eudicots and occured in the common ancestor of the [rosid + asterid] clade, indeed, in the immediate ancestor of the core eudicots as a whole; for further information, see discussion elsewhere.
+For genome synteny, transposition, etc., in Vitales, see Woodhouse et al. (2011).

 Synonymy: Leeales de Candolle - Vitanae Reveal

-Herbs to trees; raphides barbed; leaves spiral, to twice compound, teeth with small glandular apex, one lateral vein continues its course above the tooth, stipules borne along the length of the petiole margin-basal, sheathing; flowers 4-5-merous; K becoming basally connate [intercalary ring meristem develops], C basally connate; stamens basally adnate to C, extrorse, incurved over nectary [so appearing introrse], anthers becoming connivent; nectary with very large lobes alternating with A and becoming recurved; G [3(4)], (semi-inferior - see Chemistry, Morphology, etc. below), odd member abaxial, secondary septae +; micropyle bistomal, outer integument 4-5 cells across, inner integument ca 2 cells across, parietal tissue ca 6 cells across, nucellar cap ca 2 cells across; seed-coat with inverted T-shaped ingrowth at chalaza, also two, linear, lateral, rarely raphides in the seed coat, palisade ca 1-4-layered, mesotegmic cells divide once, expand, then collapse; n = (10-)12, nuclear genome [1 Cx] = ca 1.13 pg.
+Herbs to trees; raphides barbed; leaves spiral, to twice compound (simple - some L. macrophylla), teeth with small glandular apex, one lateral vein continues its course above the tooth, stipules borne along the length of the petiole margin-basal, sheathing; flowers 4-5-merous; K becoming basally connate [intercalary ring meristem develops], C basally connate; stamens basally adnate to C, extrorse, incurved over nectary [so appearing introrse], anthers becoming connivent; nectary of very large lobes alternating with A, becoming recurved; G [2-3(-4)], (semi-inferior - see Chemistry, Morphology, etc. below), odd member abaxial, secondary septae +; micropyle bistomal, outer integument 4-5 cells across, inner integument ca 2 cells across, parietal tissue ca 6 cells across, nucellar cap ca 2 cells across; seed-coat with inverted T-shaped ingrowth at chalaza, also two, linear, lateral, rarely raphides in the seed coat, palisade ca 1-4-layered, mesotegmic cells divide once, expand, then collapse; n = (10-)12, nuclear genome [1 Cx] = ca 1.13 pg.

-Leeoxylon multiseriatum, an arborescent plant from the Deccan Traps in deposits from Mahurzari laid down a little before the K/C boundary, may be best placed here, but it may also be associated with fruits from the same site that are placed in Vitoideae (see below: S. Y. Smith et al. 2015; Wheeler et al. 2017).
+Leeoxylon multiseriatum, an arborescent plant from the easternmost Deccan Traps (India) in deposits from Mahurzari laid down a little before the K/C boundary (Prakash & Dayal 1964), may be best placed here, but it may also be associated with fruits from the same site that are placed in Vitoideae (see below: S. Y. Smith et al. 2015; Wheeler et al. 2017).